 One day trips from Venice by train

-- Venice - Bibione: Travelling west on a short 40 mins trip will see you reaching the coastal town of Bibione.
+Venice - Bibione: Travelling west on a short 40 mins trip will see you reaching the coastal town of Bibione.
 Here, you’ll be able to spend time on the beach.
 Make sure to spot the famous Punta Tagliamento Lighthouse which really adds to the coastal charm of Bibione.

-- Venice - Caorle: Competitive pricing in Italy means it’s easy to go that bit further afield for a day trip.
+Venice - Caorle: Competitive pricing in Italy means it’s easy to go that bit further afield for a day trip.
 For just over £5 to travel the hour-long journey to Caorle, with large beaches on the Adriatic, a colourful historic centre, it’s well worth the trip.

-- Venice - Trieste: The local train ride can take less than 2 hrs passing Miramare Castle to give a wonderful view of the Golfo di Trieste.
+Venice - Trieste: The local train ride can take less than 2 hrs passing Miramare Castle to give a wonderful view of the Golfo di Trieste.
 Trieste is a place like no other because of its Italian, Austro-Hungarian and Slovenian influences.
 This elegant port city is a beautiful location away from the crowds.

 Travelling to Venice

-In Padua, you’ll find a picturesque city, with a dense network of arcaded streets opening into large communal piazze, and many bridges crossing the various branches of the Bacchiglione, which once surrounded the ancient walls like a moat.
+Travelling from Milan to Venice by train takes 2 hrs.
+On the way, you pass through Brescia, Verona, Vicenza and Padua, each offering their own charms and draws.
+Padua, for example, has a dense network of arcaded streets opening into large communal piazza, and many bridges crossing the various branches of the Bacchiglione, which once surrounded the ancient walls like a moat.
 The landscape on this route is further enhanced as it gives you the chance to catch a glimpse of the Lake Garda during the journey.